 The TAASS Select Entry Accelerated Learning (SEAL) Program is designed to cater for gifted, talented and high-achieving students.
 It operates on the principles of Curriculum Acceleration and Enrichment.

 The first of these – Curriculum Acceleration – enables students to commence areas of work earlier and/or move through areas of work more quickly.
 The end result of this approach is to provide a more challenging learning environment for students.
-TASSS SEAL students complete a three-year program, with the intention of allowing them to study of a greater number and range of VCE units, including tertiary studies while at school, which can assist with both ATAR scores and course entry requirements.
+TASSS SEAL students complete a three-year program, with the intention of allowing them to study of a greater number and range of VCE units, which can assist with both ATAR scores and course entry requirements.

 The second of these – Curriculum Enrichment – encourages the study of more complex and abstract concepts in class and a greater emphasis on higher order thinking skills such as analysing, synthesising, generalising and recognising relationships.
 Students are actively encouraged to develop investigative, problem solving and creative thinking skills which will challenge and engage them, and which will provide an excellent foundation for further studies.

-The TAASS SEAL coordinator oversees the program and learning progress of all TAASS SEAL students.
-The TAASS SEAL program includes a range of academic study along with enrichment activities and community focused events.
+The High Abilities Learning Coordinator oversees the program and learning progress of all SEAL students.
+The SEAL program includes a range of academic study along with enrichment activities and community focused events.
 Part of the learning progress involves monitoring student’s progress and reports.
-Supportive adaptable learning tools are a key element in ensuring every TAASS SEAL student achieves success.
-Each TAASS SEAL group stays together as a class for the first three years of their secondary schooling, receiving a purpose designed and delivered curriculum program.
+Supportive adaptable learning tools are a key element in ensuring every SEAL student achieves success.
+Each SEAL group stays together as a class for the first three years of their secondary schooling, receiving a purpose designed and delivered curriculum program.

-From Year 7 – 9 the subjects offered in SEAL are: Advanced Maths, English, Science and SOSE, Music, French, Food, Health, PE and Art.
-After Year 9, the third year of the program, the Careers Coordinator and TAASS SEAL Coordinator meet one on one with the SEAL students to agree on a personalised career action plan to complete their schooling.
-We encourage TAASS SEAL students to explore all options to ensure they can achieve their best ATAR score.
-Such options may include the possibility of studying a university course prior to entering university.
+From Year 7 – 9 the subjects offered in SEAL are: Maths, English, Science and Humanities, Music, French, Food, Health, PE and Art.
+After Year 9, the third year of the program, the Careers Coordinator and The High Abilities Learning Coordinator meet one on one with the SEAL students and parents to agree on a personalised pathway to complete their schooling.
+We encourage SEAL students to explore all options to ensure they can achieve their best ATAR score.

-Last week of Term 3: Candidates notified of results and next stage in the interview process.
+Friday 1st December: Candidates notified of Edutest results and next stage in the process.